 Tracey was elected to represent the constituency of Chatham & Aylesford in 2010 with a majority of 6,069 and in doing so became the first Conservative MP for the seat.
 During the 2010-2015 Parliament, Tracey championed issues ranging from better dementia care, improving alcohol misuse treatment, addressing the problem of high cost credit, better rail services and upgrading our local infrastructure.

-In 2015, Tracey was re-elected with an increased majority of 11,455 and was soon after asked by the Prime Minister to serve as Parliamentary Under-Secretary at the Department for Digital, Culture, Media & Sport and is a position she still currently holds.
+In 2015, Tracey was re-elected with an increased majority of 11,455 and was soon after asked by the Prime Minister to serve as Parliamentary Under-Secretary at the Department for Digital, Culture, Media & Sport.
 In the 2017 General Election, Tracey again retained her seat with an improved vote share and as always, is grateful for the support and trust placed in her by the local community.

 Tracey is your local representative in Parliament and will fight for the causes affecting our local community.
 Please do get in touch if you feel she can help.